rohitkeshav27/Sentiment-Analysis-using-Twitter-for-cryptocurrency/README.md

 "hash_tweets" table is used for storing the tweets based on the hashtags.

-influ_tweets table is used to store the tweets based on hashtags and the influencers
+"influ_tweets" table is used to store the tweets based on hashtags and the influencers

-The columns that should present and named are as follows: influ_tweets--->
+The columns that should present and named are as follows:

+influ_tweets--->

 Date           | datetime

 Tweets         | varchar(400)